Semi-shrubs of Kythira

-In Kythira, due to the polymorphous relief, the island is essentially a raised plateau with craggy coasts around it, this creates different altitudes with the result that large differences in rainfall and temperature can be observed in many areas.
+In Kythera, due to the varied relief, the island is essentially an elevated plateau with steep coastlines around it, this creates different altitudes, resulting in large differences in rainfall and temperature in many areas.
 These different local conditions contribute to having a wide variety of plants, i.e. a rich flora.
-Bushy areas form the characteristic mosaic of the natural landscape of the island, which consists of dense, often impenetrable, clumps of bushes, usually 1-3 m high.
+Shrubby areas form the characteristic mosaic of the island’s natural landscape, which consists of dense, often impenetrable, clumps of shrubs, usually 1-3 m high.

 Myrtle

 The myrtle is an evergreen shrub, with a height that can reach up to 5 meters.
-It has white flowers and the fruit is a rail, almost spherical or elliptical.
-Its leaves are lanceolate, pteroneura, pungent and aromatic.
-It is propagated by sowing or cuttings.
+It has white flowers with the fruit being a raceme, almost spherical or ellipsoid.
+Its leaves are lanceolate, pinnate, acuminate and aromatic.
+It is propagated by seed or by cuttings.

-It is grown outdoors, in pots and in greenhouses.
-It is used in perfumery, cosmetics and pharmaceuticals.
-Produces essential oil (myrtle oil).
-Its durable wood is used in leptoxylurgy and its branches in basket weaving.
-The plant was known from ancient times and is mentioned by Dioskouridis.
+It is cultivated in the open air, in pots and in greenhouses.
+It is used in perfumery, in the manufacture of cosmetics and in pharmaceuticals.
+It produces essential oil (myrtle oil).
+Its durable wood is used in fine woodworking and its branches in basketry.
+The plant was known since ancient times and is mentioned by Dioscorides.

-The myrtle was glorified in the Semitic religions and was the sacred plant of Paphos Aphrodite, who when she emerged naked from the sea hid behind a myrtle.
+The myrtle was glorified in Semitic religions and was the sacred plant of Aphrodite of Paphos, who when she emerged naked from the sea hid behind a myrtle.
 The myrtle was the symbol of beauty and youth.
-Myrtle has been known since ancient times, when it was used as a decorative plant in temples.
+The myrtle was known since ancient times, when it was used as an ornamental plant in temples.
 Myrtle is also associated with marriage.

 Heather

 It is a low shrub with small (4-8 mm) and linear leaves.
-The flowers are small (3-3.5 mm), bell-shaped, pink with anthers with protruding lobes.
-It blooms in autumn, from the end of August to the beginning of November and is one of the characteristics (dominant in the region of Argalasti Pelion, in Halkidiki, etc.) of the maquis vegetation.
+The flowers are small (3-3.5 mm), bell-shaped, pink with anthers with diverging lobes that protrude.
+It blooms in autumn, from late August to early November and is one of the characteristics (dominant in the Argalasti region of Pelion, in Chalkidiki, etc.), of the maquis vegetation.

-The heather (Erica manipuliflora) commonly known as autumn heather or susura belongs to the Ericaceae (Heather) family, which also includes sedums and rhododendrons.
+The spiny heather (Erica manipulliflora), commonly known as autumn heath or susoura, belongs to the Ericaceae family, which also includes heathers and rhododendrons.
 It is a narrow Mediterranean species distributed mainly in the Central and Eastern Mediterranean.

 Honeysuckle

-Most Lonicera species are hardy climbers, with a minority of shrubs.
-Some species (including Lonicera hildebrandiana from the foothills of the Himalayas and L. etrusca from the Mediterranean) are sensitive and can only be grown outside in subtropical zones.
+Most species of Lonicera are hardy climbers, with a minority of shrubs.[1]
+Some species (including Lonicera hildebrandiana from the Himalayan foothills and L. etrusca from the Mediterranean) are sensitive and can only be grown outside in subtropical zones.
 The leaves are opposite, simple ovate, 1–10 cm long.
-Most are deciduous but some species are evergreen.
+Most are deciduous but a few species are evergreen.

-Honeysuckle is prized as a garden plant for its ability to cover unsightly walls and buildings, with its abundant tubular flowers in early summer, and the strong fragrance of many varieties.
-Hardy climbing types need their roots in shade and their flowering tops in sunlight or very light shade.
+Honeysuckle in Kythira is valued as a garden plant, for its ability to cover unsightly walls and buildings, with its profuse tubular flowers in early summer, and the intense fragrance of many varieties.
+The hardy climbing types need their roots in the shade and their flowering tops in sunlight or very light shade.

-Apiranthos or apiganos is a perennial, aromatic plant with slightly green leaves and small flowers.
-It thrives in dry areas and thanks to its strong aroma and its ability to repel insects from certain crops it is suitable for gardens.
-In Crete it is found almost everywhere in the countryside and you can also get it from nurseries.
+Aperianthus or apiganos is a perennial, aromatic plant with light green leaves and small flowers.
+It thrives in dry areas while thanks to its strong aroma and its ability to repel insects from certain crops, it is suitable for gardens.
+In Crete, it is found almost everywhere in the countryside, and you can also get it from nurseries.

-There is a belief that heathen is stronger if you take a plant from someone else’s garden and make sure that the person transplanting it is the one who will use it later, because the person’s energy will remain in the leaves and plant plant.
-As far as its planting is concerned, folk tradition sets certain rules, i.e. you should not plant this herb if you feel angry, depressed or anxious.
+There is a belief that apiganos is stronger if you take a sprout from someone else’s garden and make sure that the person who transplants it is the one who will use it later, because the person’s energy will remain in the leaves and stem of the plant.
+Regarding its planting, folk tradition sets certain rules, namely that you should not plant this herb if you feel angry, depressed or anxious.

 Astoivi

-Astrovi is a type of breadfruit that dominates many islands of the Aegean.
-Phrygana grows in the driest areas of Greece and up to an altitude of about 300 meters.
-They consist of sparse and low bushes with small and often fluffy leaves, spiny branches and are adapted to summer drought.
-Their characteristic feature is the seasonal dimorphism (small leaves in summer, large in winter), which they display to regulate the rate of water loss through transpiration.
+Astoivi is a type of phrygana that dominates many islands in the Aegean.
+Phrygana grows in the drymost areas of Greece and up to an altitude of about 300 meters.
+They consist of sparse and low shrubs with small and often fluffy leaves, thorny branches and are adapted to summer drought.
+Their characteristic feature is seasonal dimorphism (small leaves in summer, large in winter), which they display to regulate the rate of water loss through transpiration.

-Because sedge has thorns and a structure that prevents grazing, it is considered a weed by many “forester” herders.
-So they try in every way to limit it.
-But as strange as it may seem, slander multiplies and expands its dominance precisely because it is fought.
-Having adaptations to deal with the fire also with the effects of the living root, it not only withstands but easily overcomes the shock of the fire with which the inhabitants of our islands try to limit it.
+Because the astovi has thorns and a structure that prevents grazing, it is considered by many shepherds “foresters” as a weed.
+Thus, they try in every way to limit it.
+However, as strange as it may seem, the astovi multiplies and extends its dominance precisely because they fight it.
+Having adaptations to deal with fire with offshoots from the living root, it not only withstands but easily overcomes the shock of the fire with which the inhabitants of our islands try to limit it.

 Asfaka

-The Asfaka (Phlomis fruticosa), is a woody plant – a shrub of the family of sedges of the order of sedges.
-It grows mainly in rocky or stony soils and reaches a maximum height of one and a half meters.
-It blooms depending on the area from the end of March to the beginning of June.
-Its flowers are yellow in color and are formed at the tops of the plant.
+Asfaka (Phlomis fruticosa), is a woody plant – shrub of the Labiatae family of the Tubular order.
+It grows mainly on rocky or stony soils and reaches up to one and a half meters in maximum height.
+It blooms from late March to early June, depending on the region.
+Its flowers are yellow and are formed at the tops of the plant.

-In the past it was used for medicine but also for the manufacture of gunpowder.
-Its medicinal properties were known to the ancient Greeks, who used it for various medicinal purposes.
-During the Greek Revolution of 21, it was used to produce a type of gunpowder for the needs of the fight.
-It is also used as fuel, while in some countries, such as Germany and England, it is also used as an ornamental plant.
+In the past, it was used for medicine and for the manufacture of gunpowder.
+Its medicinal properties were known to the ancient Greeks, who used it for various medical purposes.
+During the Greek Revolution of 1921, it was used to produce a type of gunpowder for the needs of the struggle.
+It is also used as a fuel, while in some countries, such as Germany and England, it is also used as an ornamental plant.

 Euphorbia

-Euphorbia is a large genus of plants of the Euphorbiaceae family, represented in Greece by more than 40 species.
-A special characteristic of euphorbias is their cup-shaped inflorescence, which is why it is called kyathio from the ancient Greek word for cup.
+Euphorbia (scientific name Euphorbia) is a large genus of plants in the Euphorbiaceae family, represented in Greece with more than 40 species.
+A special characteristic of euphorbias is their cup-shaped inflorescence, which is why it is called cyathion from the ancient Greek word for cup.

-Euphorbia lactea cristata, is an easy-to-grow succulent, resulting from the grafting of two species.
-That is, two plants in one!
-Its upper part is Euphorbia lactea and its color is silver-grey, which can turn reddish if the plant is happy in its environment.
+Euphorbia lactea cristata is an easy-to-grow succulent, resulting from the grafting of two species.
+In other words, it is two plants in one!
+Its upper part is Euphorbia lactea and its color is silver-gray, which can turn reddish if the plant is happy in its environment.
 Its lower part is usually Euphorbia neriifolia.
-Its shape resembles a coral and resulted from a normal mutation of Euphorbia lactea and is also known as Coral plant.
+Its shape resembles a coral and arose from a natural mutation of Euphorbia lactea and is also known as Coral plant.

 Glenitsa